 Bus Basics – How to catch the bus in Sydney.

-If you are in town for more than a few days, you will probably want to check out its replacement, the Opal card.
-An Opal card will be the best option for most visits.
+If you are in town for more than a few days, you will probably want to check out how the Opal ticketing system works.
+An Opal card is a good option for kids or those overseas visitors who wish to avoid multiple transaction fees on their accounts.
 Read my Opal 101 article and see if it will work for you.

 Signalling the driver